 Hydroelectric energy comes from using a turbine set in a dam to turn moving water into electric power.
 Hydroelectric power accounts for about 17% of the electric supply in the world8.

-Hydroelectric power doesn't produce harmful emissions, unlike solar energy.
+However, hydroelectric power doesn't produce harmful emissions, unlike solar energy.
 However, it also comes with its drawbacks.
-To construct a dam, new lines and new roads also need to be built.
+To construct a dam, new lines, and new roads also need to be built.
 In addition, communities living within those areas may be displaced.
 Dams are also expensive to build and may also cause flooding.

-Biomass energy is a relatively new form of energy that comes from burning organic materials like trees, grass, agricultural wastes, and other biological materials to produce fuels, heat, and electric power.
+Biomass energy is a relatively new form of energy from burning organic materials like trees, grass, agricultural wastes, and other biological materials to produce fuels, heat, and electric power.

 When compared to solar, biomass requires less energy upfront.
 It also requires less capital to set up.
 However, biomass essentially has inefficient systems as there are few technological advancements in this area.
-Furthermore, whereas raw biomass materials are renewable, they are still burned to create energy, which can result in polluting emissions.
+Furthermore, whereas raw biomass materials are renewable, they are still burned to create energy, which can pollute emissions.